UK Code of Practice for Tampon Manufacturers and Distributors

 There are several different constructions (see diagram) which are currently being used for tampons throughout the world, including the U.K:

 The absorbent material is in the form of a rectangular or square pad which is compressed in both length and width directions.
 This tampon expands in both length and width, but predominantly in the lengthways direction.

 The absorbent material is in the form of a chevron shaped pad which is compressed primarily in the width direction.
 The tampon expands in both length and width, but predominantly widthways, mostly in one lateral plane.

 The absorbent material is rolled up like a Swiss roll and then compressed to produce a tampon which predominantly expands radially in the widthways direction.

 The absorbent material is in the form of two rectangular pads placed on top of each other at a 90-degree angle.
 A cord is centrally placed between the pads and the tampon is folded from the centre and compressed radially.
 Upon expansion the tampon opens in a similar way to that of a flower opening.

 Most tampon brands have an additional nonwoven layer or perforated film covering the tampon, which can aid insertion and removal.

-The absorbent material in a tampon is formed from viscose rayon or cotton fibres or a mixture of the two.
+The absorbent material in a tampon is formed from viscose or cotton fibres or a mixture of the two.